PranavJayachandran/Chit-Chat---Social-Media-Web-App/README.md

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

+Note that you will have to setup firestore and put your credentials into firebase file.
+If the app doesn't work, probably the firestore daily limit has been breached.

 ### Prerequisites

 * Need Github CLI to clone the project